Verizon Prepaid’s smartphone data plans reward customers who are loyal to the service. The longer you stay, the more money you can save.

 Verizon Prepaid is a solid option for Verizon postpaid customers who are satisfied with the network coverage but not their monthly cell phone bill.

-But if you’re like me and made the switch to low-cost carriers long ago, take a look at some other options.
+But if you made the switch to low-cost carriers long ago, take a look at some other options.

 Explore your options in Team Clark’s guide to the best cell phone plans and deals!